Dale Earnhardt Delivered Chillingly Prophetic Words Multiple Times Just Before His Untimely Death 20 Years Ago at Daytona 500

-And that’s exactly the way Earnhardt wanted to be remembered.
-In the final weeks, days, and even last hour of his life, Earnhardt made multiple comments about death, which, in hindsight, were chillingly prophetic.
+That’s exactly the way Earnhardt wanted to be remembered.
+In the final weeks, days, and even the last hour of his life, Earnhardt made multiple comments about death, which, in hindsight, were chillingly prophetic.

 Following the fatal accident at the 2001 Daytona 500 that killed Dale Earnhardt, many fans blamed Sterling Marlin for causing the whole thing.
-In a press conference, Marlin defended himself and also surprised reporters when he revealed that he and Earnhardt had talked about dying in a race just a month earlier.
+In a press conference, Marlin defended himself and surprised reporters when he revealed that he and Earnhardt discussed dying in a race just a month earlier, according to ABC News.

 “Dale said, ‘If I ever get killed in a race car…I don’t want nobody crying and moaning and groaning… It’s what I love to do, and don’t worry about it,'” Marlin said.
 “That’s the way Earnhardt was, and when he buckled that seatbelt Sunday, he knew anything could happen.”

 Every NASCAR driver recognizes the inherent risks each time they strap inside the vehicle and whip around the track traveling nearly 200 miles an hour.
 Fans know this as well.
 It’s a big part of the appeal, watching humans push the boundaries of speed and endurance while avoiding accidents or, even worse, death, which potentially lurks around every turn.